Achalasia in Children

 - Barium swallow (esophogram).
 Pictures may be taken while the child swallows a thick liquid that shows up on X-rays.

 - Manometry.
-Pressures may be measured inside the esophagus as the child swallows sips of water.
+Pressures may be measured inside the esophagus and LES as the child swallows sips of water.

 How is achalasia treated in a child?